-This federal program provides jobs for students enrolled at least half-time who demonstrate financial need according to the results of FAFSA.
+This federal program provides funding for employment for students who demonstrate financial need according to the results of their FAFSA.
 Students work either on or off campus earning minimum wage or above.
 Work-study-eligible students are not guaranteed employment.
 Student must meet all federal aid eligibility.
 Student cannot exceed their student employment award.
 Information regarding open positions and application process is available from the Student Employment Coordinator.